xymou/EcoLANG/README.md

 - ecolang-vllm: for vLLM deployment;
 - ecolang-evo: for language rule evolution;
 - ecolang-simu: for validation of social simulation.
 *To support custom vocabulary for generation, modifications need to be made to parts of the vllm, camel and oasis code.
-Please refer to the following two tar archive files (`./pkg`).*
+Please refer to the zip files in (`./pkg`).*

 ---------